 Seeking Veterinary Advice With Kennel Cough

-I called the vet and they wanted to examine her at the end of morning surgery (outside as its highly contagious).
-Unlike when Indy had Kennel cough, Rose ate her breakfast, although due the persistent coughing it didn't stay down.
-The vet examined Rose, and prescribed antibiotics and rest.
+I called the vet and they wanted to examine her at the end of morning surgery (outside as it’s highly contagious).
+Unlike when Indy had Kennel cough, Rose ate her breakfast, although due to the persistent coughing it didn’t stay down.
+The vet examined Rose and prescribed antibiotics and rest.

 The vet may carry out the following check as demonstrated by LWDG Group Expert Emma Stevens on Remi.
 If the dog has kennel cough after the pressure is removed the dog will likely cough.

 Disclaimers: if the dog doesn’t cough it is not 100% guaranteed that they do not have kennel cough.
 Please make sure if you attempt this you don’t press too hard and you know for certain that there is definitely no blockage in the dogs throat.
 Please seek medical advice from your vet